malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 that all the algorithms have the same API, allowing us to treat them all in the same way.

-This is not an exhastive list of all the possible classifiers in scikit-learn, just a smattering for comparison.
+This is not an exhaustive list of all the possible classifiers in scikit-learn, just a smattering for comparison.
-For a more exhastive list check out [the scikit-learn documentation](http://scikit-learn.org/stable/supervised_learning.html#supervised-learning), and feel free to add more to the list.
+For a more exhaustive list check out [the scikit-learn documentation](http://scikit-learn.org/stable/supervised_learning.html#supervised-learning), and feel free to add more to the list.

 ```python